3dreamengine/3DreamEngine/index.md

 dream:getCollisionData(object)                    --returns a raw collision object used in the collision extensions newMesh function from an subObject

 dream:take3DScreenshot(pos, resolution, path)     --takes a rgba16f screenshot and saves it using the (custom) CIMG lib.
 Can be used to capture a static reflection cubemap.
 Performs blurring automatically.
 See Tavern demo for usage example.

+--CIMG (Complex Image) can export and load canvases, cubemaps, volume images and array images with any format and including mipmaps.
+Fast. cimg:load(path) cimg:export(drawable, path)
 ```

 There are a few libraries included you can use.
 Check their files for supported functions